SumedhaBillapati/Taco-Sales-Analysis-/README.md

 ## The Setup

 Imagine you want to open a taco business in the US.
-You have ambition, a budget, and a love for tacos — but no idea where to start.
+You have ambition, a budget, and a love for tacos, but no idea where to start.

 Which city do you pick?
 What tacos do people actually want?
 When do they order?
 What should you charge?